Where to stay in Munich – First time, Oktoberfest and more options

 I know this city very well, and if you ask me where to stay in Munich, I have a simple answer.

-The best place to stay in Munich is Altstadt, or the old city center, full of character, where it is a pleasure to get lost in the maze of tiny lanes, typical german buildings in all kinds of architecture styles, from neo-gothic to baroque.
+The best place to stay in Munich is Altstadt, or the old city centre, full of character, where it is a pleasure to get lost in the maze of tiny lanes, and typical German buildings in all kinds of architectural styles, from neo-gothic to baroque.

-In this guide, you will read about the 7 best areas to stay in Munich, with hotels tips on where to stay, including a few apartments options.
+In this guide, you will read about the 7 best areas to stay in Munich, with hotel tips on where to stay, including a few apartment options.

 I cover here everything you need to know, and be sure it comes from a local with a traveller view